- A specific time arrives (like 9 AM every day)

 - Triggers automatically deactivate after 3 consecutive failed runs (If the trigger is deleted, you will receive an email)

-- Triggers are only available on the Starter tier and above
+- Triggers are only available on the Solo tier and above

 - One flow can have multiple triggers